rockettheme/docs/Docs/phpbb/styles/hexeris/INDEX.md

 Introduction
 -----

-Hexeris is a beautifully versatile phpBB3 template with rich style elements to invigorate your site content.
+Hexeris is a beautifully versatile phpBB template with rich style elements to invigorate your site content.
 The style introduces scalable vector icons support bundled into custom webfont.

 ![][style]